 Germination rate determines how densely you can sow and how quickly you’ll get a full tray of sprouts.
 Expect high‑quality sprouting seeds to list germination percentages; its ideal to aim for 85% or higher for reliable home sprouting.
 Sellers that provide recent germination test dates give you a realistic expectation of yield.

-Freshness matters: seeds stored in climate‑controlled conditions retain viability longer.
+Freshness also matters.
+Seeds stored in climate‑controlled conditions retain viability longer.
 Look for packing dates and storage instructions; suppliers citing climate‑controlled storage or cooler transit reduce the drop in germination rates.
 If germination information isn’t listed, contact the seller; a prompt, transparent reply is a good sign of trustworthy seed quality.
 If you ever see seeds at an outside home and garden center like Menards, DO NOT buy them!

 Other Things To Know Regarding Broccoli Sprouting Seeds